turingschool/curriculum-site/module4/projects/capstone/evaluation.md

   * Effectively addresses feedback from code reviews
   * At least 90% of code is well tested, including sad paths and edge cases
   * Implements proper error handling
-  * Demonstrates understanding of code organization principles (e.g., separation of concerns, DRY)
+  * Demonstrates understanding of code organization principles (e.g., separation of concerns, SRP, DRY)
   * Maintains a clean and organized codebase, following agreed-upon coding standards
 - **Approaching Expectations:**
   * Usually demonstrates a strong understanding of the primary programming language and framework used in the project though occassionally strays from conventions or the project's coding standards